ansible-collections/ibm_zos_cics/README.md

 connect IBM Z® to clients' wider enterprise automation strategy through the Ansible Automation Platform ecosystem.
-This enables development and operations automation on Z through a seamless, unified workflow orchestration with configuration management, provisioning, and application deployment in one easy-to-use platform.
+This enables development and operations automation on Z through a seamless, unified workflow orchestration with configuration management, provisioning, and application deployment ind one easy-to-use platform.

 The **IBM z/OS CICS collection** is following the